AnnaNutzz/Custom-Crop-Delineation/HOW_TO_RUN.md

 1. Sentinel-2 imagery (4-band: RGB + NIR) from Microsoft Planetary Computer
 2. Saves them locally by region

 **Note:** Previously this also downloaded OpenStreetMap farmland data, but OSM coverage for agriculture in India is practically zero.
+You MUST run Step 4 to generate training masks if using this method.

 **Custom area:**